DoDAO-io/dodao-academy-guides/generated/markdown/intro-to-curve-dodao-academy.md

 ##### Pain points in curve finance:

-- [x]  Complicated steps involved,which makes staking difficult for new user
+- [x]  Complicated steps involved, which makes staking difficult for new user
-- [x]  Gauge votes are influenced by bribes
+- [ ]  Gas fees are 20 times higher as compared to other AMMs
 - [ ]  Uncontrollable slippage
 - [x]  veCRV tokens don't remain liquid as they are locked for a time period